 The J.D.
 Program’s first-year curriculum provides an essential foundation for subsequent legal study.
 First-year students take three required courses in the Fall semester as well as Legal Research and Writing (202.1A).
 In the Spring semester, they take one required course and Written & Oral Advocacy (202.1B).
-Beginning with the class entering in Fall 2020, the four required courses are Civil Procedure, Contracts, Criminal Law, and Torts (previously, Property was also a required 1L class).
+The four required courses are Civil Procedure, Contracts, Criminal Law, and Torts.
 In addition, we strongly recommend that first-year students take Constitutional Law, 220.6 (4 units), during the Spring semester of their first year.
-This course is a graduation requirement and first-year students will be given priority registration during the Spring semester.
-Also in the Spring semester, first-year students must enroll in 14-16 units and may choose other elective courses from the upper-division law curriculum.
+This course is a graduation requirement, and the majority of seats in the Spring semester Constitutional Law classes are held for first-year students.
+Also in the Spring semester, first-year students must enroll in 14-16 units and may choose other elective courses from identified classes in the upper-division law curriculum.
 First-year students are not permitted to earn credit in the 295-299 series of courses, which includes journal work and faculty-supervised research writing and study.
-Of the courses taken in the first year, most are taught in classes of 60 to 120 students, and one is taught in a small section of 30 to 35 students.
+First-year students may only enroll in no more than one 1-unit course in the spring.

 Required first-year J.D. courses